papito/scala-technology-party/README.md

 #### ...with Scala, Scalatra, and Atmosphere Websockets!
 Special appearance by comedian Long Running Process.
 Music by DJ Drag'n'Drop.
 Warm up by a Trello Impersonator!
 Set design by Bootstrap.
 Catering by KnockoutJS.

-## Status
+## What it does:
-  * "Trello" card shows up in other clients in real-time.
+  * A newly-added "Trello" card shows up in other clients in real-time.
   * An example of utilizing all cores with futures to do something, and then stopping it via client.

 ## Build & Run ##